risacker/Vulnerable_Machine/README.md

 While most of the mainstream systems have been patched, there are several other Linux-based embedded devices like IoT devices that are still vulnerable.
 Since Android is based on the Linux kernel, a majority of Android devices are also affected.

+#### How can you protect yourself from malware(ZNIU) attacks:

+<b>ZNIU</b> is the first malware for Android based on the Dirty COW vulnerability.
+It can be utilized to root any Android devices up to <b>Android 7.0 Nougat</b>.
+While the vulnerability itself affects all versions of Android, ZNIU specifically affects Android devices with the <b>ARM/X86 64-bit architecture</b>.
+The ZNIU-affected app often appears as a soft-porn app on malicious websites, where users are tricked into downloading it.
+Since Android makes it easy to sideload apps, a lot of novice users fall into this trap and download it.
+If your device is running Android 4.4 KitKat and above, make sure that you have the latest security patch installed.
+To check this, open <b>Settings > About phone</b>.
+Scroll to the bottom and check <b>Android security patch level</b>.
+If the installed security patch is newer than December 2016, you should be protected from this vulnerability.
+While <b>Android antivirus apps</b> can detect such elevated-permission attacks, they cannot prevent it.
+Anti-virus apps may be useful for other features such as anti-theft, but they certainly aren't much use in this case.
+As a final precaution, you should be mindful when it comes to installing apps from unknown sources. <b>Android 8.0 Oreo</b> makes installing apps from unknown sources a little bit safer, but you should still proceed with caution.